untoldengine/UntoldEngine/docs/API/UsingGeometryStreamingSystem.md

 ## Common Issues

 ### Objects Not Loading
+- **Out-of-core assets**: Confirm `GeometryStreamingSystem.shared.enabled = true` is set after load — stubs never upload if the system is disabled
 - Ensure `streamingRadius` is large enough for your camera's viewing distance
-- Check that the mesh was loaded successfully in the completion callback
+- Check that the completion callback received `isOutOfCore: true` (out-of-core) or `false` (immediate) and handled each case
 - Verify the entity has been positioned in the scene
+- After loading a second asset, re-enable the streaming system if you disabled it before loading (setting `enabled = false` does not re-enable automatically)

 ### Geometry "Popping" In and Out
 - Increase the buffer between `streamingRadius` and `unloadRadius`